MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 Steps for workflow #1: (Provide screenshots)

 1. Activate the workflow using the toggle.
-1. Look at products already uploaded on platform A, by selecting **products** tab.
+1. Look at products already uploaded on platform A, by selecting the **Products** tab.

-Wait for automatic sync.
+1. Wait for automatic sync.
 After 15 minutes, check your platform B to find the products.

 #### Workflow #2: Copy orders from platform B to platform A